Skip to Content

 Visiting New York City for a day and wondering how to make the most of your time and see some of the main landmarks?
 In this guide, we share a detailed 1-day NYC itinerary that covers some of the ‘musts’ in the most efficient way.

 Of course, you can’t see all the best places in NYC in a day (so you’ll definitely want to come back for a longer visit).
-But – if you plan well – you can visit a few of the most famous sights in New York in one day.
+But – if you plan well – you can visit a few of the most famous landmarks in New York in one day.

-Though one day in New York City is not a lot of time, with proper planning, you can accomplish quite a bit.
+Though one day in New York City is not a lot of time, with proper planning, you can see quite a bit.
 To help you do that, we asked for recommendations from NYC-local, fellow travel writer Sean Lau of LivingOutLau.
 He grew up and lived in New York for over 15 years and in this guide, he shows you how to maximize your 24 hours in NYC and experience as much as you can.

 New York Central Park and Manhattan aerial view